josephmoresena/Rxmxnx.JNetInterface/README.md

 However, it is also possible to retrieve it using the static method `JArgumentMetadata.Get<T>()`, where `T` is a mapped type.

-Additionally, if a mapped type for the argument is not available, it can be created using the method `JArgumentMetadata.Create(ReadOnlySpan<Byte>)`,
+Furthermore, if a mapped type for the argument is not available, it can be created using the method `JArgumentMetadata.Create(ReadOnlySpan<Byte>)`,
 where the read-only binary span contains the JNI type signature.